davidcarlisle/ll/en/extra-02.md

 This is
 not a TeX error but an operating system error saying that TeX is not installed or not found.
-A common mistake is to install an _editor_ such a TeXdorks or TeXShop but without installing a TeX system such as TeX Live or MikTeX.
+A common mistake is to install an _editor_ such a TeXworks or TeXShop but without installing a TeX system such as TeX Live or MikTeX.

 ## Anatomy of a TeX error message